Joël A. Prévost

 In 2009, he established in Montréal the Atelier de Sculpture du Village, where he teaches sculpture using live models to students at different levels, in particular professional artists and 3D designers seeking to perfect their skills in rendering the human body.

-His works are found in numerous private and corporate collections in Canada, the United States, France, New Zealand, Australia and China.
+His works can be found in numerous private and corporate collections in Canada, the United States, France, Italy, Switzerland, New Zealand, Australia and China.

 My approach centres primarily on the polymorphic representation of the body in clay, a medium that is at once the cradle of humankind and its first medium of artistic expression.